2018 Road to the Kentucky Derby

 The 2018 Road to the Kentucky Derby was a series of races through which horses qualified for the 2018 Kentucky Derby, which was held on May 5.
 The field for the Derby was limited to 20 horses, with up to four 'also eligibles' in case of a late withdrawal from the field.
 There were three separate paths for horses to take to qualify for the Derby: the main Road consisting of 34 races in North America plus one in Dubai, the Japan Road consisting of three races in Japan, and a new European Road consisting of seven races in England, Ireland and France.

-The races in the Road to the Kentucky Derby were held from September 2017 (when the horses were age two) through April 2018 (when they had turned three).
+The races in the Road to the Kentucky Derby were held from September 2017 (when the horses were two) through April 2018 (when they had turned three).
 The top four finishers in the specified races earned points, with the highest point values awarded in the major preparatory races held in late March or early April.
 Earnings in non-restricted stakes acted as a tie breaker.